Get Up (Bryan Adams album): Singles

 The album's lead single, "Brand New Day" was then released on September 7, 2015.
 Bryan Adams has said of the song: "That was the last song written for the record, and it’s about getting motivated, about getting up and do something with yourself.
 But it’s also about the idea that the grass is always greener on the other side.
 Or is it?"
 The music video, directed by Adams, features British actress Helena Bonham Carter and Theo Hutchcraft.

-"You Belong to Me" was released as the album's second single in November 2015 along with the music video, directed by Adams, the song was added to BBC Radio 2's playlist during November and December 2015.
+"You Belong to Me" was released as the album's second single in November 2015 along with the music video, directed by Adams with Katerina Smutok as a dancer, the song was added to BBC Radio 2's playlist during November and December 2015.

 The third single "Do What Ya Gotta Do" debuted on the radio in February 2016 along with the music video, directed by Adams, on February 17, 2016.

 "Don't Even Try" was released as the album's fourth single on July 5, 2016, along with the music video, directed by Adams, premiering the same day.
 This video features British comedian David Walliams as the unruly guitarist in the band.

 Track listing

+Personnel

+Personnel taken from Get Up liner notes.